dkumar2701/mybots/README.md

 You will be prompted to enter the **number of trials**, **robot population size**, and the **number of generations** to simulate.
 Each trial may take a seed, and this option is also prompted.
 If you choose not to input seeds, the program will choose random seeds for the trials.
 If you do opt to input seeds, you will be prompted to enter integer seeds to be used.

+### Viewing Simulations
+After running _RUNTRIALS.py_, the gen0 and best robot simulations you see are saved.
+These can be replayed by running

 ## Fitness Determination

 Each child robot's fitness value is compared to its parent's value and the robot with the larger fitness "survives."
 The fitness function used is the robot's $YPosition_{final} - YPosition_{100thFrame}$.
 The start position is at the 100th frame to account for the robot falling at the start of the simulation, where its initial position may not be 0.